globus/globus-compute/smoke_tests/README.md

     make prod

-To run tests on dev:
+To run tests on ECS staging:

-    make dev
+    make staging

 To run using local dependency versions (install SDK and endpoint from the repo):

     tox -e localdeps

-You can also run `localdeps` against dev with
+You can also run `localdeps` against ECS staging with

-    tox -e localdeps -- --compute-config dev
+    tox -e localdeps -- --compute-config staging

 One can also run tests against a local webservice setup.
 Use the make targets `local_with_published_sdk` and `local_with_dev_sdk` to run tests with published